Living in a world without cards or cash

 Looking ahead to 2020, Rob Cameron, CEO Barclaycard Payment Solutions, reflects on key trends playing out in the payments landscape and how they are shaping the future of commerce and business.

 Most days I don’t carry any cards or cash, and I leave my house with only my phone.
 I just tap my mobile or use apps with embedded payment technology.
 It’s just quick and easy.
-And because contactless is so popular now, even my teenage kids just use a Pingit keychain so they can manage their spend without a card.
-You can’t tell they are payment devices so it’s safer for them, plus they have a set amount to spend each week which makes it convenient.

 As a consumer trend, there is a shift in mind-set to avoid carrying bank cards, particularly the younger generation.
 Generally, people want to simplify their payments environments, it’s all about convenience.
 The same trend is also playing out in the business world where organisations are looking for ways to make it easier to run their businesses.